5 Ways to Provide a Dignified Living for Your Migrant Workforce During Covid Times

 Positioning the right talent in the right job is the first step to increase the satisfaction and success of your blue-collar workforce.
 This is possible only if you’re able to quickly reach out to a larger pool of talent.
 Using personalised messages in different languages helps workers feel more comfortable and connected.
 A person may be a brilliant carpenter and shouldn’t lose the opportunity to put his abilities to the best use just because he can’t speak English.
 Communicating with a worker in the language of his choice can ease anxiety and reduce the chances of miscommunication.

 Companies rarely have onboarding for blue-collar workers.
-Doing so can make them feel welcomed and instill a sense of belonging.
+Doing so can make them feel welcomed and instil a sense of belonging.
 The process is also important to ensure the proper understanding of safety guidelines and other procedures.
 A mobile-based process can make it easier to onboard a distributed team.

 #2 - Power in the Hands of the Migrant Workforce